molgenis/vip-decision-tree/README.md

 [![Quality Status](https://sonarcloud.io/api/project_badges/measure?project=molgenis_vip-decision-tree&metric=alert_status)](https://sonarcloud.io/dashboard?id=molgenis_vip-decision-tree)

 # Variant Interpretation Pipeline - VCF Decision Tree
 Command-line application to classify variants in any VCF (Variant Call Format) file based on a decision tree.

 # Installation

-Generate a personal access token in Github with at least the scope "read:packages".
+Generate a personal access token in GitHub with at least the scope "read:packages".

-Then add a settings.xml to your mave .m2 folder, or edit it if you already have one.
+Then add a settings.xml to your Maven .m2 folder, or edit it if you already have one.
 It should contain the following:
 ```
 <?xml version="1.0"?>